 There was no prior publicity for the drainage at Anse Kerlan.
 This lack of information to the Seychelles Governments Conservation Section or to NGOs meant that we lost a chance to rescue the terrapins from the site.
 Had this been possible we would have been able to start restoring populations in reserve sites.
 Instead the captive breeding project of the NPTS was crucial for the survival of both endemic subspecies.

 An experimental reintroduction of P. subniger was carried out on Silhouette and a Seychelles Terrapin Action Plan published in 2002.
-NPTS has worked with Islands Conservation Society and North Island to reintroduce terrapins to restored habitat on North Island, the first release occurred on North island in July 2008.
+NPTS was involved with the reintroduction of terrapins to North Island.
+The first release occurred on North island in July 2008 and a breeding popualtion is now established there.

 More details on these species can be found in the "Conservation Biology of Freshwater Turtles and Tortoises: A Compilation Project of the IUCN/SSC Tortoise and Freshwater Turtle Specialist Group":